 - Harnesses the full power of Microsoft Excel formulas for trigonometry, logical, and other mathematical capabilities for use in EZNEC modeling

 The first step in the project was to rebuild the EZNEC model that I already had for our 40m V-Beam antenna in AutoEZ.
-I began by defining several AutoEZ Variables and Excel Formulas in the AutoEZ Variables Tab that enabled me to easily modify the design of the antenna and to optimize it.
+I began by defining several AutoEZ Variables and Excel Formulas in the AutoEZ Variables Tab, which enabled me to easily modify the design of the antenna and to optimize it.
 Some of the basic variables included the target design frequency for the antenna, the height and separation of the antenna elements, the distance to the element anchor points, and the length of the element wires.

 Excel Trig formulas and the Variables were used on the Wires Tab to determine the coordinates of the wires in the antennas.
 There are a total of 7 wires in the model.
 Six are the two ends of the three inverted-V elements.
 The Seventh wire is a short 4″ section in the middle of the Driven Element to allow a current source to be inserted to drive the antenna there.
 I was careful to create an accurate model of the wire gauge, insulation, and loss that we are using for our V-beam

 With the model built, it was back to the Variables Tab to select the parameters to be optimized.
-Optimization is best done as a multi-pass process and I did this in two steps.
+Optimization is best done as a multi-pass process, and I did this in two steps.
 The first set of runs included optimization of both the element spacings and their lengths.
 This led me to conclude that the mast spacing of 27 ft (Driven to Director) and 28 ft (Driven to Reflector) were the best choices.
 I then set these as fixed values in the variables tab and ran the optimizer a second time with some starting element lengths to optimize the element lengths by themselves.

 One must create a set of frequencies and objectives for the optimizer before running it.
 This is done in the AutoEZ Optimize Tab.
 The antenna is being used for SSB on 40m so I choose a range of frequencies that covered the SSB sub-band on 40m.
 Note that I weighted the center frequency heavier than the edges by including it more times in the optimizer’s list.
-The use of the Optimization Objectives and their associated weights and values are well covered in the AutoEZ documentation so I won’t cover them in detail here.
-The parameters above were chosen to create a reasonable balance between SWR values across the 40m SSB sub-band, good Front/Back and Front/Side performance from azimuth values ranging from 60º to 300º, and a reasonable amount of forward gain for a 3 element antenna of this type.
+The use of the Optimization Objectives and their associated weights and values are well covered in the AutoEZ documentation, so I won’t cover them in detail here.
+The parameters above were chosen to create a reasonable balance between SWR values across the 40m SSB sub-band, good Front/Back and Front/Side performance from azimuth values ranging from 60º to 300º, and a reasonable amount of forward gain for a 3-element antenna of this type.

 It took several runs of the optimizer with different sets of Optimizer Objectives to get the final results I was looking for.
 The Optimizer tried 130 combinations of element lengths to arrive at the final lengths shown above.
-Note the improvements in SWR (1.6 -> 1.04), Forward Gain (+1 dB), Front/Back (+4.2 dB) and Front/Rear (actually Front/Side) performance that the Optimizer was able to achieve over my manual, trial and error optimization.
+Note the improvements in SWR (1.6 -> 1.04), Forward Gain (+1 dB), Front/Back (+4.2 dB), and Front/Rear (actually Front/Side) performance that the Optimizer was able to achieve over my manual trial and error optimization.

 Next, I rounded the optimized element lengths and plugged them into the Variables Tab.